Chapter 4 Understanding pVACtools outputs

 The aggregated.tsv is a condensed output file that shows the best neoantigen candidate for each variant and reports only the information most pertinent to interpreting the results.
 It also assigns each of the selected neoantigen candidates a tier based on its suitability for vaccine manufacturing.

 Only epitopes meeting the --aggregate-inclusion-threshold are included in this report (default: 5000).
 Depending on the value used for the --top-score-metric, all neoantigen candidates with a Median or Best MT IC50 Score below the selected --aggregate-inclusion-threshold are included in creating this report.
+If this cutoff yields a lot of candidates, the included neoantigens are pared to the best --aggregate-inclusion-count-limit candidates.

 4.4.1 Determining the Best Transcript and Best Peptide of a Variant